 6.3.3.
-Applicants will be assigned three scores at interview.
-In each case, they will be awarded an integer value for 0 to 10.
+Applicants will be assigned two scores at interview.

-220.127.116.11.
-A score representing their fit with the school's vision and values and how they will benefit from the school's learning and teaching environment.
+126.96.36.199.
+An integer score from 0 to 20 representing their fit with the school's vision and values and how they will benefit from the school's learning and teaching environment.

-The three interview scores are combined with the pre-interview score to form an overall Total Score.
+The two interview scores are combined with the assessment of the application to create an "interview score".
+The pre-interview score and the interview score are combined to form an overall Total Score.

 6.4.
 Stage 4: Admissions Panel Decision

 6.4.1.
-The Admissions Panel is responsible for determining which candidates receive offers, which are rejected, and which are placed on the waiting list.
+The Admissions Panel is responsible for determining which candidates receive offers, which are declined, and which are placed on the waiting list.

-6.4.6.
-All other applicants are considered individually by the Admissions Panel.
-Members of the panel not involved in stage 1, 2 and 3 will review the information contained in the personal statement and the teacher reference of the remaining applicants to assess the suitability of the applicant based on contextual information, and will award a reference score, taking an integer value from 0 to 10.
+6.4.8.
+All other applicants in Group B are considered individually by the Admissions Panel.
+The panel will review the information contained in the application, personal statement and the teacher reference of the remaining applicants to assess the suitability of the applicant based on contextual information, and will award a reference score, taking an integer value from 0 to 10.
+This will then be reviewed by a further member of the panel not involved in stage 1, 2 and 3.
 Remaining applicants will be ranked by this score.

 7. Waiting list